RoboticSwarmControl/ThesisTemplateUH/README.md

 # ThesisTemplateUH
-LaTeX Thesis template for the University of Houston
+Unofficial LaTeX Thesis template for the University of Houston